Single-unit study

 This unit provides a technical introduction to web and mobile application development and the software patterns which support them.
 We will introduce you to JavaScript on both the client and the server side, and you will build applications targeting desktops and mobile devices using modern standards and frameworks such as React and React Native.
 You will design and implement clean and responsive user interfaces, taking account of accessibility and internationalisation.
 We will introduce you to server side web computing using node.js and Express.
 You will understand security threats and their mitigation, and gain practical experience of HTTPS deployment.

-In IFN692 you will learn how to use Interaction Design to imagine, prototype, evaluate, and critique future and emerging technologies such as the Internet of Things, Augmented and Virtual Reality, Artificial Intelligence, Machine Learning, and Social Robotics.
+In IFN692 you will learn how to use Interaction Design to imagine, prototype, evaluate, and critique AI based services and applications such as conversational systems, autonomous transport, social robots, and more.
 Interaction Design and User Centred methods allow to look beyond the new technologies, to the new experiences, business practices, and forms of social interactions that these technologies will make possible, which is key to leading design innovation.
-IFN692 builds on the methods and principles encountered in IFN637 - Understanding the User Experience - and will add tools, methods, knowledge and critical skills that you will apply in the context of a design project, from exploring the social and cultural context of the design intervention, to envisioning possible futures for, with, and by users, up to prototyping and testing the interaction with emerging technologies in a realistic setting.
+IFN692 builds on the methods and principles encountered in IFN637 - Understanding the User Experience - and will add tools, methods, knowledge and critical skills that you will apply in the context of a design project, from exploring the social and cultural context of the design intervention, to envisioning possible futures for, with, and by users, up to prototyping and testing the interaction with artificial intelligence in a realistic setting.

 IGB388 Design and Development of Immersive Environments